Neinndall/AssetsManager/README.md

 ## ✨ Key Features

-*   **Download automatically new assets**: Automatically detects and downloads new assets from PBE updates.
-*   **Advanced WAD Comparator**: Compares WAD files between different versions to identify new, modified, or deleted assets.
+*   **Advanced WAD Comparator**: Compares WAD files between different versions to identify new, modified, or deleted assets and obtain automatically the new assets.
 *   **Powerful File Explorer**: Explore WAD with powerful tools with archives with a file tree interface and previews dozens of formats.
 *   **3D Model Viewer**: Visualize 3D Models of champions with their animations and MapGeometry Environments with a built-in viewer.
 *   **Asset Monitoring**: Tracks remote assets, JSON files, and the PBE server status for real-time updates.